Standing Committees

 The Finance Committee reviews and processes all funding applications submitted to GSG.
 Committee members ensure that applications comply with GSG funding policies and evaluate the appropriateness of the request regarding its impact on graduate students.
 Additionally, committee members share feedback on the finance policies and procedures and will provide input, as needed, to develop the GSG budget.

-Led by: Jacob Ma, Director of Finance – Approvals – gsgupcfi@usc.edu & Julia Stal, HSC Director of Finance – gsghscfi@usc.edu
+Led by: Roshni Anand, Director of Finance – Approvals – gsgupcfi@usc.edu & Tiffany Chapman, HSC Director of Finance – gsghscfi@usc.edu

 • Review and provide feedback on funding applications submitted by RSOs weekly.